-Worship is at the heart of what the Church does.
-It is where we as a community make our boldest claims: who God is, how God interacts with creation, and what it ultimately means to be the body of Christ in the world.
 If leading worship is of interest to you, there’s a way to get involved!
 Members of the parish serve as readers, ushers, prayer leaders, and help set up for and clean up after worship.
 A description of each of these ministries is found below, including a contact person.
-For more general questions about Worship, please Natalie Hala, firstname.lastname@example.org
+For more general questions about Worship, please contact Natalie Hala, [email protected]

-Ushers present the first face of the parish to newcomers and regular worshipers at St. Mary’s, as welcoming hosts.
-They guide worshipers to seats and through the service.
-Ushering is a fantastic way to contribute your time and talent to the SMV community and is a minimal commitment of once per month at the service of your choice.
+Ushers greet newcomers and regular worshippers at St. Mary’s as welcoming hosts.
+We provide worship bulletins and guide congregants to their seats.
+We help newcomers become connected to the parish community.
+Ushering is a fantastic way to contribute your time and talent to the St. Mary’s community and is a minimal commitment of once per month at the service of your choice.
 We also ask for volunteers to assist at special services such as Christmas Eve and Easter.
 Ushering is a great way to meet people as you welcome them in the courtyard and assist in helping to make the services run smoothly to help create a worshipful atmosphere.
-Contact: David Sullivan at email@example.com.

 Contact: Linda Logemann at [email protected] or let any usher know!